-B. Large Language Model Evaluation
+C. Large Language Model Evaluation

 Empirical evaluation of LLMs is still a nascent discipline.
-In particular, there is both interest and urgency in improving our collective understanding of the ways an LLM produces an output response given an input prompt to (1) enhance transparency and confidence around LLM applications and (2) mitigate systematic bias [22]-[27].
+In particular, there is both interest and urgency in improving our collective understanding of the ways an LLM produces an output response given an input prompt to (1) enhance transparency and confidence around LLM applications and (2) mitigate systematic bias [29]-[34].
 Efforts in this area center on the global statistical trends in natural language usage as it applies to prompting and downstream use of output in LLMs.

-There are a number of open questions with respect to fair evaluation of LLMs and mitigation of bias in these models, as well as the most productive techniques for ensuring high quality responses from an input prompt [6], [28].
-Our work assesses the affects of prompt engineering on the measurable effects of compression quality for text compression.
+There are a number of open questions with respect to fair evaluation of LLMs and mitigation of bias in these models, as well as the most productive techniques for ensuring high quality responses from an input prompt [6], [35].
+Our work assesses the affects of prompt engineering on the measurable effects of compression quality for text compression and code generation and summarization tasks.
 Evaluation methods of LLMs stand to further enhance and contextualize the findings in this work, but much additional research is required in this area.

-VI.
+IX.
 CONCLUDING REMARKS

 This paper presents an initial evaluation of compression techniques in Large Language Models (LLMs), specifically ChatGPT-3.5 and ChatGPT-4.
-We propose two novel metrics in addition to compressed entropy, compression ratio, and edit distance for evaluating performance: Semantic Reconstruction Effectiveness (SRE) and Exact Reconstruction Effectiveness (ERE).
+We propose two novel metrics for evaluating their performance: Semantic Reconstruction Effectiveness (SRE) and Exact Reconstruction Effectiveness (ERE).
+We also demonstrate that LLMs can effectively reconstruct source code from compressed text descriptions while maintaining a high level of functional accuracy.